wavefrontHQ/docs/pages/doc/proxies.md

 * See [Monitor Wavefront Proxies](monitoring_proxies.html) to learn about proxy information in the Wavefront Usage dashboard and about `~proxy` internal metrics.

-Our Customer Success team has put together a set of KB articles for troubleshooting proxy issues.
+The following KB articles help you troubleshoot proxy issues.

 * [Orphaned Proxy Instances in Tanzu Observability by Wavefront UI](https://help.wavefront.com/hc/en-us/articles/360060591732-Orphaned-Proxy-instances-in-Tanzu-Observability-UI)
 * [How to Enable Proxy Health Checks for Tanzu Observability by Wavefront](https://help.wavefront.com/hc/en-us/articles/360058952572-How-to-enable-Tanzu-Observability-Proxy-Health-Checks-)